agbread/RCI_quadruped_robot_navigation/README.md

 - Controller module is forked and adapted from [fan-ziqi/rl_sar](https://github.com/fan-ziqi/rl_sar)
 - Gazebo simulation for the Livox Mid-360 is forked and adapted from [LCAS/livox_laser_simulation_ros2](https://github.com/LCAS/livox_laser_simulation_ros2)
+- Gazebo simulation for the Velodyne LiDAR is forked and adapted from [lmark1/velodyne_simulator](https://github.com/lmark1/velodyne_simulator)

 Each of these components follows the respective license of the original repository.